amritaballurkar/website-finder/README.md

 Usage:
     python brand_official_website_finder.py brands.txt output.csv

-Make sure you set your DISCORD_WEBHOOK_ID environment variable if you want to be messaged when the script finishes :)
+Make sure you set your DISCORD_WEBHOOK_URL environment variable if you want to be messaged when the script finishes :)